Z2gK/hhc24-writeup/Act3-santavision.md

 ### Gold A

-There is a line at the bottom of the login screen informing the player to check the `sitestatus` feed.
+There is a line at the bottom of the login screen informing the player of the availability of the `sitestatus` feed.

 ![Login screen](files/Act3/santavision-login.png)